- Scattered fragments

 These important advances led him to reformulate his philosophical system and had an important impact in semeiotic too.
 The quantification through indexes, for example, led Peirce to recognize that the world exterior to mind possess an undeniable reality and that logic had to incorporate this lesson in its notational system.
 In another important text about the algebra of logic, published in 1885, Peirce wrote that a complete logical notation should possess general or conventional signs (symbols), quantifiers or selectives of the same nature of demonstrative pronouns (indexes) and signs of resemblance.
 Peirce no longer considered the index a secondary element in the process of knowledge and representation.

 One crucial effect related to the new place assumed by the index in Peirce’s logic was the abandonment of the previous thesis that all cognition necessarily precedes another (the thesis of the “train of thought”).
-As one of these pins that we use to pinpoint an individual place on a world map board, the index selects a particular occurrence of a general concept, which then becomes the subject of a predicate.
+Just like a pin used to pinpoint an individual place on a world map board, the index selects a particular occurrence of a general concept, which then becomes the subject of a predicate.
 As a result, if an index is existentially connected to the subject that it denotes, then so is the proposition connected to the same subject.
-That means that cognitions do not have to be necessarily enchained one another, ad infinitum, but they may begin in perception.
+That means that cognitions do not have to be necessarily chained to one another ad infinitum, but they may begin in perception.

 With the new role reserved to the indexes, Peirce also refined the terminology of his semeiotic.
 What was called “resemblances”, “copies” and “images”, then began to be called icons; and the hypothesis, which had been presented for the first time in articles about cognition, now received the name of abduction or, alternatively, retroduction.

 At this same time, Peirce adopted the notion of degeneration, borrowed from projective geometry, and applied it to his logic of relations.
 Thus, now he explained icons, indexes and symbols as derivations from three different types of relation that a Sign could have with its object, according to the theory of categories.
-The icon relates in a monadic manner with is object, be it by resemblance (when sign and object share the same property) or by exemplification (when the object is a property the sign possesses).
+The icon relates in a monadic manner with its object, be it by resemblance (when sign and object share the same property) or by exemplification (when the object is a property the sign possesses).
 The index presents a dyadic relation with its object, for it has a real connection with it.
-Only the symbol possesses a genuine triadic and, therefore, intrinsically logic relation with its object, having the power to represent it by an arbitrary convention (CP 2.274).
+Only the symbol possesses a genuinely triadic, and therefore, intrinsically logical relation with its object, having the power to represent it by an arbitrary convention (CP 2.274).

 While the bond between semeiotic and categoriology had been tightened, in 1887, Peirce fostered a controversy against the mechanistic vision of the universe defended by Spencer (cf. CP 1.33).
 According to Peirce, a purely mechanical causation, such as the dyadic cause-effect, is not able to explain the phenomena of growth and development present in the universe.
 There was the need to assume, therefore, a third element considered “virtual”, in the sense of having a virtue that would be put into effect in the future.
 Peirce’s universe is not mechanistic, but teleological and guided by purposes.